ChamberZ1/sliver/progress.md

 - An implant that reconnects after reboots is essentially a backdoor.
 C2s relies on implants/backdoors but a backdoor does not necessarily involve a C2.
 - Windows Defender is an AV, not a full EDR system.
 - For Sliver, there are session implants and beacon implants.
 Session implants maintain a persistent connection, are ready to go, and are less stealthy.
 Beacon implants check in periodically, making them the stealthier option.
+- Some terminiology:
+- Listener: Used to listen for stager to call back at which point it will send the rest of the payload. https://www.thezentester.com/sliver-c2-staged-implants/
+- Stage Listener: Used to deliever the stager
+- use `jobs` in sliver to see existing listeners
+- Session implant: provides persistent access.
+Constantly in communication, essentially an active reverse shell.
+- Beacon implant: checks in periodically for new commands, less noisy.
+- Why build a custom payload?
+The simple answer is if its well known in the offensive space, then its most likely well known in the defensive space as well, including to EDR and AV vendors.
+Payloads created with default setups will usually be able to be picked up by security solutions almost instantly.
+An example of this is to create a default msfvenom payload yourself then try to place it on your Windows desktop (or a windows VM if you're using another OS) with Defender ON. https://redheadsec.tech/building-a-simple-custom-implant-for-sliver-shellcode/
+- But normally staged payloads are preferable as it allows for a smaller footprint for AV to hit on when they are loaded on to the system.

 ---